MikeSpreitzer/k8api-scaletest/README.md

 objects.
 It makes a simple attempt at a Poisson arrival process, and a simple attempt at a constant lifetime for each object.

+### cmdriverclosed

+Another client that thrashes `ConfigMap objects`.
+This one uses a closed-loop structure and includes one update in each object's lifecycle.

 ### cm-logger

 This is a controller, adapted from